 At any time, students may contact a Sexual Assault Dean-on-Call, who is trained to respond to sexual assault, domestic violence, dating violence, and stalking emergencies.
-A student may contact this Dean-on-Call even if he or she has not decided yet whether to report the sexual assault, domestic violence, dating violence, or stalking to the police.
+A student may contact this Dean-on-Call even before deciding whether to report the sexual assault, domestic violence, dating violence, or stalking to the police.
 The Sexual Assault Dean-on-Call is available to answer any general or personal questions related to sexual assault, domestic violence, dating violence, and stalking, and can help with:

 - Finding emotional support

 - Getting medical care

 - Reporting the crime to the police

-- Preserving evidence, and, pressing charges
+- Preserving evidence, and pressing charges

-- Obtaining information regarding the rights of victims and the University's responsibilities regarding orders of protection, no contact orders, and other similar court orders.
+- Obtaining information regarding the rights of victims and the University's responsibilities regarding orders of protection, no-contact orders, and other similar court orders.

 - Adjusting living arrangements

 - Managing academic obligations

 - Getting counseling

-- Referring complaints of harassment to an unlawful harassment Complaint Advisor
+- Referring complaints of harassment to a Harassment Complaint Advisor